To prep for Hurricane Florence, investors sell off insurers

 Since then, the region has been developed heavily and the potential damages may be exponentially higher.

-Karen Clark & Co., which produces models for catastrophe, said that if Hurricane Hugo would have hit roughly the same area in 2012, rather than in 1989 when it actually made landfall, insurance losses would have more than doubled, to $10 billion.
+Karen Clark & Co., which produces models for catastrophes, said that if 1989′s Hurricane Hugo had hit South Carolina in 2012, just 23 years later, insurance losses would have more than doubled to $10 billion when development and inflation are factored in.